Yoga for Menopause Symptoms

 Ayurveda, the ancient Indian system of medicine, sees health as a balance of three energies or doshas: Vata, Pitta, and Kapha.
 These doshas, made of the five elements (ether, air, fire, water, earth), govern your body and mind.
 When balanced, you feel vibrant; when imbalanced, symptoms like those of menopause arise.

-Specifically, menopause is a Vata-dominant phase, as this dosha’s dry, light, and mobile qualities increase with age.
+In Ayurvedic tradition, menopause is considered a Vata-dominant phase, as this dosha’s dry, light, and mobile qualities increase with age.
 However, hormonal shifts can also trigger Pitta (heat, intensity) or Kapha (heaviness, stagnation).
 Thus, understanding your dosha, perhaps through our Ayurveda doshas quiz, is the first step to personalized relief.

 Vata Imbalance: Dryness and Restlessness